Democratic U.S. Sen. Amy Klobuchar defeats GOP challenger Royce White

 White, a former professional basketball player and Black Lives Matter protester, is Klobuchar’s most unconventional challenger yet.
 He’s a political novice and provocateur who’s an ally of Republican strategist and media executive Steve Bannon, who was recently released from jail.
 He first ran in the Republican primary for Minnesota’s Fifth District in 2022.

-A former Hennepin County prosecutor, Klobuchar has pitched herself as a pragmatist, someone who’s worked with Republicans throughout her career to lower prescription drug prices, help veterans and advocate for more housing and child care.
+A former Hennepin County prosecutor, Klobuchar pitched herself as a pragmatist, someone who’s worked with Republicans throughout her career to lower prescription drug prices, help veterans and advocate for more housing and child care.

 A Minnesota Star Tribune/MPR News/KARE 11 poll conducted in mid-September found Klobuchar held a 51% to 40% lead over White among likely voters.
 Klobuchar has outraised and outspent White by significant margins.
-The senator had nearly $4.3 million in cash on hand as of Oct.
+The senator had nearly $4.3 million cash on hand as of Oct.
 16, according to her federal campaign finance report, while White reported about $80,000.

 Control of the U.S. Senate is up for grabs, with 34 of the chamber’s 100 seats up for election.
 Democrats currently control the chamber, and Klobuchar serves as chair of the Senate Rules and Administration Committee.
 She also serves on the Senate Agriculture Committee and has said she wants to finish the bipartisan farm bill this year.